Beer in Alexandria:

 Aslin Beer Co.

 Herndon-based craft brewery Aslin Beer Co. is moving its headquarters to 847 S. Pickett Street in the West End.
 The 25,000 square foot space will include production space, a tasting room, and space for private events.
 Check out Aslin’s lineup of beers here.

 1106 King Street

-This Old Town Belgian mussel house and beer patio had temporarily opened as a pop-up over the summer.
-Renovations are currently underway and the permanent space is expected to open later this spring.
-Plans include garage-style doors that will create an indoor/outdoor flow, promising to make Augie’s one of the best places to drink or dine outdoors in town.
-Augie’s will offer an excellent array of domestic and Belgian beers, in bottles, cans and on draft.
-Insider tip: Be sure to try the Frites & Dips when Augie’s re-opens!
+We love this Old Town staple!
+The garage-style doors create a perfect indoor/outdoor flow, making Augie’s one of the best places to drink or dine outdoors in town.
+It’s also a great place to catch a game as Augie’s has several TVs outside on their patio as well, a rare find in Old Town.
+Augie’s offers an excellent array of domestic and Belgian beers, in bottles, cans and on draft.
+Insider tip: Be sure to try the Frites & Dips !

 1503 Mount Vernon Avenue